 Having failed to recover from his pain problems, Andy Murray has withdrawn from the Australian Open and has also released a statement confirming his hip issues.

 Andy’s fans last witnessed his performance at last year’s quarter-final last year at Wimbledon.
 Andy suggested that a total hip replacement would be the last resort for his hip issues having been involved in tough matches in the past.

-Normally, hip injuries such as a tear of a full-on arthritis require a new hip, but it is uncertain as to whether Andy’s hip problems will be combated by the procedure.
-The hip is considered a vital part of the body, required for the body’s movement and in case the star undergoes the operation, it may take him more months undergoing physical therapy for total recovery.
+Normally, hip injuries such as a tear of full-on arthritis require a new hip, but it is uncertain as to whether Andy’s hip problems will be combated by the procedure.
+The hip is considered a vital part of the body, required for the body’s movement, and in case the star undergoes the operation, it may take him more months undergoing physical therapy for total recovery.

 It appears that the star’s condition is worse than he predicted things to be.
-According to the best orthopaedic surgeon in India, athletes have higher chances of suffering from hip pain due to repetitive motion and stress and in the case of tennis players, it is generally repetitive stress that causes a majority of hip problems.
+According to the best orthopedic surgeon in India, athletes have higher chances of suffering from hip pain due to repetitive motion and stress and in the case of tennis players, it is generally repetitive stress that causes a majority of hip problems.